mayushanmayurathan/society-hierarchy/README.md

 # society-hierarchy
 PROJECT DESCRIPTION: A mock social order system that has potential HR management applications using Python.
 This program models a society divided into districts with citizens serving various roles that adhere to a social hierarchy using object-oriented programming principles.
-Implemented a series of uni-tests to validate
+Implemented a series of unit tests to validate the correctness of the program.

 COLLABORATORS: Mayushan Mayurathan & Cole Purboo